JoEdge/Surf-Paddle/README.md

-This is my surf and paddle project
+This is my surf and paddle project.

+THis is my first edit to repo.